 Students new to our courses submit a placement test by email and wait for an answer before they can attend a course.
 Students who have already successfully completed one of our courses register by sending us an email.

-The next opportunity to start attending a course is in the spring 2018 semester.
-Information about how to register is available on this web page .
+The next opportunity to start attending a course is in the autumn 2018 semester.
+Information about how to register will be available on this web page at the end of July/beginning of August 2018.

 What we offer